sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 [COVID-19 Data Research repository from Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)

 ### Domain Background
-Johns Hopkins University (JHU) is a teaching and research hospital.
+The data is publicly available form  Johns Hopkins University (JHU) which is a teaching and research hospital.
 They believe:
 > "that sharing our **knowledge** and **discoveries** would help make the world a better place"

 Since the start for the COVID-19 pandemic JHU have been critical source in providing data both to the public and researches alike.
 There data is being used by many news outlets like [CNN]([https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/](https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/)), [CBC]([https://newsinteractives.cbc.ca/coronavirustracker/](https://newsinteractives.cbc.ca/coronavirustracker/)), etc.